cookieshq/cookieshq-rails-template/README.md

 Also it:

 * Generates a `.gitignore` file with some common files and folders that we add.
-* Puts in an `layouts/application.html.erb` equivalent written in HAML
+* Puts in an `layouts/application.html.erb` equivalent written in HAML.
 * Puts in a default skeleton for JS code organization, as per told in [this post](http://cookieshq.co.uk/posts/write-maintainable-javascript-in-rails/)
+* Puts in a database.yml file adapted to PostgreSQL.

 Working on/ TODO
 ================